 and tone, but the differences, if indeed there are any, are likely

 to be very subtle indeed...and quite possibly no more than the difference

 The only way to know for sure that your extra cash is giving you

 value for money is to play the various options side by side.

 I've mentioned the issue with the proximity of the crook socket

-to the base of the case - and this horn had a bent crook screw barrel.
-Easy enough to fix, but it will be a recurring problem unless
+to the base of the case - and this horn had a twisted crook clamp

+barrel.
+Easy enough to fix, but it'll be a recurring problem unless

 Tonewise I felt that the 902 wasn't quite a dry as the 901.
 There